espoirMur/my-blog-gastby/source/_posts/2024-06-20-mounting-oracle-cloud-storage-as-volume-in-containers-with-kubernetes.md

 In this post, you will learn how to mount data in Oracle Cloud Storage or any other cloud object storage to a docker container and Kubernetes pods via Volumes.
 It is the second post of a series of posts that I am writing on deploying machine learning models on Kubernetes.
 [In the first post](https://www.murhabazi.com/deploying-language-model-with-onnx-runtime-on-triton-inference-server), we learned how to use the ONNX runtime, and the triton inference server to deploy our model as a docker container.
 However, in that post, we saw the need to use a model registry to save our model files.

 You will best benefit from this post if you already have some Docker containers and Kubernetes components knowledge.
 As for the prerequisites,  I suggest that you have Docker and Kubernetes installed on your machine.
-Additionally, you need access to a Kubernetes' cluster either via Minikube (local access) or via a cloud provider.
+Additionally, you need access to a Kubernetes cluster either via Minikube (local access) or via a cloud provider.
 In my case, I am using Oracle Cloud.

 I have used a cloud storage bucket as my model repository and hosted my machine learning model in it, making this post a more Machine Learning oriented one.
 Having said that, web developers can use the same approach illustrated in this post to share web static files such as CSS, and images.